• Disease Overview

 Treatment

-Treatment of Wolfram syndrome is symptomatic and supportive.
+Currently, treatment of Wolfram syndrome is symptomatic and supportive, but there are trials of possible treatments in progress.
 It requires a multidisciplinary effort to manage the various aspects of this condition.
 When diabetes mellitus is present, the patient will need insulin treatment.
 Diabetes insipidus can be difficult to diagnose and may need to be treated with intranasal or oral dDAVP.
-Treatment of diabetes insipidus in Wolfram may be very complicated as the person may also have diabetes mellitus and bladder dysfunction.
+Treatment of diabetes insipidus may be very complicated as the person may also have diabetes mellitus and bladder dysfunction.
 Patients with hearing loss may benefit from hearing aids or cochlear implants as well as accommodations for hearing loss.
-All patients should be followed closely by an eye doctor (ophthalmologist) and may need glasses or other accommodations for low vision such as large print reading materials, high contrast visuals at school or work, allowances for colorblindness, etc. Occupational therapy may be helpful in some cases.
+All patients should be followed closely by an eye doctor (ophthalmologist) and may need glasses or other accommodations for low vision such as large print reading materials, high contrast visuals at school or work, allowances for colorblindness, etc. Occupational therapy may be helpful in some patients.
 Regular evaluation of the bladder is important to detect poor bladder emptying.
+If bladder dysfunction is identified, physical therapy, catheterization, or occasionally surgical procedures may be used.
 Psychological evaluation and care are important for many, particularly with school performance issues.
-Treatment of constipation, diarrhea, and trouble swallowing may be needed.
+Treatment of constipation, diarrhea and trouble swallowing may be needed.
 Sleep should be monitored, and sleep apnea considered.
 Patients may have trouble tolerating high or low temperatures and may need accommodations for air conditioning or heating.

 Genetic counseling is recommended for Wolfram syndrome patients and their families.